Thamed-Chowdhury/AutoAccidentNet/README.md

 If this repository contributes to your research or project, please cite:

     @inproceedings{chowdhury2025durghotonagpt,
-      title     = {Durghotona GPT: A Web Scraping and Large Language Model Based Framework to Generate Road Accident Dataset Automatically in Bangladesh}, author    = {MD Thamed Bin Zaman Chowdhury and Moazzem Hossain}, booktitle = {Transportation Research Board (TRB) Annual Meeting}, year      = {2026},
+      title     = {Design and Application of Multimodal Large Language Model Based System for End to End Automation of Accident Dataset Generation}, author    = {MD Thamed Bin Zaman Chowdhury and Moazzem Hossain}, booktitle = {Transportation Research Board (TRB) Annual Meeting}, year      = {2026},